deg75kd/Ward49/README.md

 * Boundaries - Wards (2015-).geojson - Geographic boundaries of Chicago's wards
 * Ward49-boundaries.ipynb - Initial test for working with geospatial data
 * Ward49_import.ipynb - Import data using the City of Chicago API
+* Ward49_import.py - Standalone script to import and format data
 * Ward49_map.ipynb - Create a map of points of interest in Chicago
+* Ward49_map.py - Create map as part of web site
 * Ward49_plotly.ipynb - Testing maps made with Plotly
 * Ward49_foursquare.ipynb - Testing pulling restaurants from Foursquare
 * Ward49.xlsx - Locations within ward 49 as identified by import script